cvan/blog/2014-04-08-flexsort-using-flexbox-to-sort-search-results.md

 ## Getting fancy

-For the talented and gifted, feel free to try these at home:
+It’s you’re feeling up for it, try these at home:

 * Allow a user to reverse the sort order.
 * Instead of just basic ordering, allow results to also be filtered by simply hiding and showing the elements as needed (using the CSS property `display`).